cloudquery/cloudquery/website/pages/docs/plugins/destinations/gremlin/types.md

 <sup>*</sup> Timestamps are converted to strings in the format `yyyy-MM-dd HH:mm:ss.SSSSSSSSS` (UTC timezone) (e.g. `2021-01-01 00:00:00.000000000`). `_cq_sync_time` column is persisted in native `Timestamp` type.

-† List types are supported only if `complete_types` option is enabled.
+† List types are persisted as-is only if `complete_types` option is enabled.
 Otherwise, they are converted to strings.

 `NUL` bytes are stripped from strings.